MarquisOgre/digiswap-document/help/faq.md

   * The chefs use multisig for all contracts.
   * Our contracts’ time-lock gives you peace of mind.

-## How can I stake DGP?
+## How can I stake DIGIS?

-You can stake your DGP in Digiswap Syrup Pools.
+You can stake your DIGIS in Digiswap Syrup Pools.
 Visit the [Syrup Pools page](https://pancakeswap.finance/pools).

 Read our [How to Stake in Syrup Pools guide](https://docs.digiswap.finance/products/syrup-pool/syrup-pool-guide) if you'd like a hand getting started with staking.

 ## What is the difference between staking and farming?

-Staking in Syrup Pools and farming with Yield Farming are both ways to earn more DGP by supporting Digiswap.
+Staking in Syrup Pools and farming with Yield Farming are both ways to earn more DIGIS by supporting Digiswap.

-Staking only needs some DGP to be added to a Syrup Pool to earn DGP or other tokens.\
+Staking only needs some DIGIS to be added to a Syrup Pool to earn DIGIS or other tokens.\
 [Learn more about Syrup Pool staking.](https://docs.digiswap.finance/products/syrup-pool)

-Farming is more complicated and needs LP Tokens to earn DGP.\
+Farming is more complicated and needs LP Tokens to earn DIGIS.\
 [Learn more about Yield Farming.](https://docs.digiswap.finance/products/yield-farming)

 ## How do I farm?